finxol/blog/content/posts/embracing-atproto-pt-1-hosting-pds.md

 Once the script finished and everything was running, I simply pinged the pds with `curl https://pds.finxol.io/xrpc/_health`, tested the websocket connection as stated in the docs, only with [`websocat`](https://github.com/vi/websocat), and saw everything working as expected!

+*Edit:*
+Also, make sure the ***time*** is right on your server.
+An incorrect system time will lead to incorrect timestamps in oauth tokens, getting them rejected by some clients.
+My server time was off by a few dozen seconds, enough to prevent me from logging into Tangled...

 ## Account Migration